nikodunk/blog/_writing/2025-06-10-DIY-Serverless-(coreOS-+-dokploy).md

 Add an SSH key.

 Some VPSs like EC2 or Vultr support Flatcar out of the box.
 To get an image on my preferred Hetzner, you need to upload the Flatcar image to Hetzner yourself.
-This is [officially documented on Flatcar's docs](https://www.flatcar.org/docs/latest/installing/cloud/hetzner/), and is a few lines.
+We'll do so with the [officially documented](https://www.flatcar.org/docs/latest/installing/cloud/hetzner/) few lines below:

 I downloaded hcloud-upload-image binary, then in the folder with hcloud-upload-image, ran: